MaryamAdmz/CapstoneProject/README.md

   - Only 2 null values were found in the Product_search_Method column; they were replaced with the mode of that column.
   - The dataset contains a duplicated column, Personalized_Recommendation_Frequency, once as an object type and once as int64.
   - No outliers were detected in the dataset.
 Based on my analysis of the dataset, several interesting patterns emerged about how customers interact with Amazon.
 These insights focus on age, gender, product preferences, and browsing habits.
-1. Age Group Activity:
+- Age Group Activity:
-Young users aged 0–20 are the most active on the platform.
+ - Young users aged 0–20 are the most active on the platform.
 They interact with the website more than other age groups.

-2. Gender Breakdown:
+- Gender Breakdown:
-Most customers are female (58.5%), followed by male (23.6%), prefer not to say (14.8%), and others (3.16%).
+  - Most customers are female (58.5%), followed by male (23.6%), prefer not to say (14.8%), and others (3.16%).

-3. Popular Product Categories:
+- Popular Product Categories:
-The top three categories are:
+ The top three categories are: Clothing and Fashion, Beauty and Personal Care, and Others.

-Clothing and Fashion

-Beauty and Personal Care

-Others
 In comparison, categories like Groceries and Home and Kitchen are less popular.

-4. What Customers Like:
+- What Customers Like:
-People appreciate:

-Product recommendations

-Good prices

-A wide selection of items
+People appreciate: Product recommendations, Good prices, A wide selection of items

-5. What Needs Improvement:
+- What Needs Improvement:
-Customers want better:

-Customer service

-Product quality and accuracy
+Customers want better: Customer service, Product quality and accuracy, and Less packaging waste.

-Less packaging waste

-6. Browsing Patterns:
-Female users tend to browse more during the evening and night.
+- Browsing Patterns: Female users tend to browse more during the evening and night.

-Looking at Multiple Factors Together:
+- Looking at Multiple Factors Together:

-When we look at age, gender, time, and add-to-cart behavior:

-Female adults and young adults are the main group who browse without buying, especially at night.
+ - When we look at age, gender, time, and add-to-cart behavior: Female adults and young adults are the main group who browse without buying, especially at night.
 The same group also tends to make purchases at night more than others.